How to Get from Nice to Monaco: Every Option Explained

 The official SNCF one-way fare sits at approximately €4 to €5.
 This is one of the cheapest cross-border rail journeys in Europe.
 A useful tip: buying your ticket directly at the station's ZOU! ticket machine is typically about €1 cheaper than purchasing through third-party booking apps.
 InterRail and Eurail pass holders can ride this route without burning a travel day, since Monaco counts as a short journey within the France pass zone.
 One important note: the Carte d'Azur multi-ride ticket does not cover this route, as Monaco is a separate sovereign state.

 Contactless payment is accepted at Nice-Ville's ticket machines.
-The Open Payment NFC tap-to-pay system lets you touch a bank card or phone directly to the validator at the platform gate — no printed ticket required.
+The Open Payment NFC tap-to-pay system lets you touch a bank card or phone directly to the validator at the platform gate, with no printed ticket required.

 Which Station Do You Use in Nice and Monaco?

 Depart from Nice-Ville, the city's main station.
 Trains arrive at Monaco-Monte-Carlo station, which is built entirely underground into the cliff face.
 Exits lead directly up to the Casino district and central Monaco.
-Nice Saint-Augustin station, closer to the airport, also serves this line — useful if you're connecting from Nice Côte d'Azur Airport without traveling into the city center first.
+Nice Saint-Augustin station, closer to the airport, also serves this line, which is useful if you're connecting from Nice Côte d'Azur Airport without traveling into the city center first.

 Nice to Monaco by Bus